PeterTheobald/HackerDojoPythonGroup/UV/uv.md

 To run your project just use `uv run` and uv will make sure all the right libraries and python version is install in your `.venv`
 `uv run example.py`
-Note: to run something under flask you would use:
+Note: Flask is a little different, to run something under flask you would use:
 `uv run -- flask run -p 3000`
 When you run your project it will automatically create your uv.lock file with your exact versions.